Hi there! I'm Andrea Hayley-Sankaran.

 I find the world to be a rich resource of simple ingredients, traditions, and techniques.
 I love to explore them, understand how vegetables can play the starring role, and then make these authentic flavors accessible to my readers.

-I’ve spent countless hours in my home kitchen, cooking with gas, cooking with fire, and cooking on camp stoves.
+I’ve spent countless hours in my home kitchen and at play, cooking with gas, cooking with fire, and cooking on camp stoves.

 I’ve cooked with daily surprise boxes of vegetables from the farm, and 20-pound bags of biodynamically-grown grains and root storage vegetables.
 These days I cook from a large backyard garden.